postcss/postcss/README.md

 * [Pleeease] is a pack of various postprocessors.
 * [Pleeease Filters] converts WebKit filters to SVG filter for other browsers.
 * [RTLCSS] mirrors styles for right-to-left locales.
+* [CSS Byebye] explicitly removes the CSS rules that you don't want.

 [Autoprefixer]:      https://github.com/postcss/autoprefixer
 [BEM linter]:        https://github.com/necolas/postcss-bem-linter